K1DBO/slice-master-6000/README.md

 The Mixer section of the settings tab lets you control the visibilty of the master volume control and the headphone volume control.
-Note that when operating with "REMOTE" selected in SmartSDR, the master volume control is does not function.
+Note that when operating with "REMOTE" selected in SmartSDR, the master volume control does not function.
 This is a limitation of SmartSDR.
 Controls for inactive slices can be hidden and additional controls adjusting AGC parameters and be enabled.